GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part12.rst

 .

-Just as an example of how important it is to keep validating that everything is still working after changes to the sourse code we just have to look at the Tiny compiler itself.
-For the square root test program we wanted to ensure the result remain consistent, so adding a simple test should not be a problem.
+Just as an example of how important it is to keep validating that everything is still working after changes to the source code we just have to look at the Tiny compiler itself.
+For the square root test program we wanted to ensure the result remain consistent, so adding a simple test `# { dg-output "1.414214" }` should not be a problem.

 .. code-block::
     :linenos: